WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Gregg Saretsky

-Work on several initiatives to drive revenues and reduce costs, continues.
-Specifically, earlier this year, we began a seat reconfiguration program for our Boeing 737-700s and Boeing 737-800 fleets, which will add four seats and six seats, respectively, to each of these aircraft types, and reduce CASM by 3% and 3.6%, respectively.
-We expect to complete the complete all the seat reconfigurations in 2018 with the reconfiguration of our Boeing 737-800 fleet starting in the first quarter of 2018.
+Work on several initiatives to drive revenues and reduce cost continues.
+Specifically, earlier this year, we began a seat reconfiguration program for our Boeing 737-700 and Boeing 737-800 fleet, which will add four and six seats respectively to each of these aircraft types and reduce CASM by 3% and 3.6% respectively.
+We expect to complete all the seat reconfigurations in 2018 with the reconfiguration of our Boeing 737-800 fleet starting in the first quarter of 2018.

-Further enhancing WestJet guest experience, the aircraft comes with Boeing’s new Sky Interior which features such things as customizable LED lighting and comes equipped with ovens, which will allow us to serve hot food in Plus and hot buy on board menu items for the first time.
+Further enhancing WestJet guest experience, the aircraft comes with Boeing’s new Sky Interior, which features such things as customizable LED lighting, and comes equipped with ovens which will allow us to serve hot food and plus and hot buy-and-board menu items for the first time.

-We recently signed an agreement to our Boeing MAX aircraft purchase agreement to take advantage of the MAX 10 aircraft type which wasn’t offerable by Boeing at the time of our purchase.
-The MAX 10s will replace the MAX 9s, which form part of the original agreement.
-Specifically, we have substituted our 7 MAX 9s that were originally scheduled for delivery in 2018 and 2019 for 4 MAX 8s and 3 MAX 7s, and are substituting in 7 MAX 10s for 7 MAX 8s, originally scheduled in the 2022 to 2025 period.
-Finally, we’re adding an incremental 5 MAX 10 aircraft for delivery in 2022.
+We recently signed an agreement to our Boeing MAX aircraft purchase agreement to take advantage of the MAX 10 aircraft type which wasn’t offer-able by Boeing at the time of our purchase.
+The MAX 10s will replace the MAX 9s which form part of the original agreement.
+Specifically we had substituted our seven MAX 9s that were originally scheduled for delivery in 2018 and 2019 for four MAX 8s and three MAX 7s, and are substituting in seven MAX 10s for seven MAX 8s originally scheduled in the 2022 to 2025 period.
+Finally, we’re adding an incremental five MAX 10 aircraft for delivery in 2022.

-As a result, our total Boeing MAX firm purchase commitments increased by 5 from 50 to 55.
-The MAX 10 aircraft offers us greater capacity for dens markets and a CASM advantage in relation with the MAX 9 aircraft that they will now replace.
+As a result, our total Boeing MAX firm purchase commitments increased by five from 50 to 55.
+The MAX 10 aircraft offers us greater capacity for dense markets and a CASM advantage in relation to the MAX 9 aircraft that they will now replace.

-In addition, in the third quarter, our premium economy or Plus revenue was up 19% year-over-year, and we’re tracking head of the revenue target we set for the full year 2017.
-Clearly, our initiatives to win new business travelers as evidenced by these metrics, have great traction and are driving the positive trends and yields we’re experiencing this quarter and in our forward bookings.
+Clearly our initiatives to win new business travelers, as evidenced by these metrics, have great traction and are driving the positive trend in yield we are experiencing this quarter and in our forward bookings.

-Turning to the RASM outlook for the fourth quarter of 2017.
-We expect continued strong traffic and revenue growth, and anticipate a year-over-year increase in RASM of up 2% to up 4%.
-This would represent our fourth consecutive quarter of positive year-over-year unit revenue performance.
+Turning to the RASM outlook for the fourth quarter of 2017, we expect continued strong traffic and revenue growth and anticipate a year-over-year increase in RASM of up 2% to up 4%.
+This would represent a fourth consecutive quarter of positive year-over-year unit revenue performance.

 Harry Taylor

 We continue to be very pleased with the growth in our ancillary revenues.
-In the third quarter, ancillary revenue increased by 12.3% year-over-year to a $117.1 million, amounting to $18.64 per guest, our highest for a third quarter ever.
-These increases were primarily attributable to an increase in change and cancel fees as well as an increased load factor during the period.
+In the third quarter, ancillary revenue increased by 12.3% year-over-year to $117.1 million amounting to $18.64 per guest, our highest for a third quarter ever.
+These increases were primarily attributable to an increase in change in cancel fees, as well as an increased load factor during the period.

 Fuel remains a significant expense at about 23.5% of our operating costs in the third quarter.
-In the quarter, fuel costs per liter increased by 8.8% year-over-year to $0.62.
-Average jet fuel prices were US$68 per barrel versus US$56 per barrel in the third quarter of 2016, an increase of approximately 21.4%.
+In the quarter, fuel cost per liter increased by 8.8% year-over-year to $0.62.
+Average jet fuel prices were US $68 per barrel versus US $56 per barrel in the third quarter of 2016, an increase of approximately 21.4%.

 During the quarter, we took delivery of two Q400 aircraft and our first two Boeing 737 MAX 8 aircraft.
-We also executed a lease extension for one leased Boeing 737-700 aircraft scheduled to expire in 2018, for additional six years.
-Subsequent to the quarter end, we received an additional Q400 aircraft, a third Boeing 737 MAX 8 aircraft and extended four Boeing 737-800 leases, originally scheduled to expire in 2018, for an additional five years each.
-We continued to build our fleet of unencumbered aircraft ending the third quarter with 51 up from 42 at September 30, 2016.
+We also executed a lease extension for one leased Boeing 737-700 aircraft, scheduled to expire in 2018, for an additional six years.
+Subsequent to the quarter end, we received an additional Q400 aircraft, a third Boeing 737 MAX 8 aircraft and extended four Boeing 737-800 leases originally scheduled to expire in 2018 for an additional five years each.
+We continue to build our fleet of unencumbered aircraft, ending the third quarter with 51 up from 42 at September 30, 2016.

-We are pleased to announce that our 2017 fourth quarter dividend will be $0.14 per common voting and variable voting share, to be paid out on December 29, 2017.
-Our current dividend puts our payout ratio at approximately 23% of trailing 12 months net earnings per fully diluted share of $2.46.
+We’re pleased to announce that our 2017 fourth quarter dividend will be $0.14 per common voting and variable voting share, to be paid out on December 29, 2017.
+Our current dividend puts our payout ratio at approximately 23% of trailing 12 month net earnings per fully diluted share of $2.46.

-In the quarter, we were active in our NCIB as we repurchased and cancelled 2.1 million shares for consideration of $53.5 million.
+In the quarter, we were active in our NCIB, as we repurchased and cancelled 2.1 million shares for a consideration of $53.5 million.
 Since November 2010, if you add dividends to the share repurchases, we have now returned over $1 billion to our shareholders.

-We expect CASM, excluding fuel and employee profit share for the fourth quarter of 2017, to be up 3% to 3.5% year-over-year.
-This acceleration in CASM ex growth is a one quarter bump, primarily driven by a catch-up in statutory holiday pay for flight crew, start-up costs related to improved food and beverage offerings, and Swoop start-up expenses.
+We expect CASM excluding fuel and employee profit share for the fourth quarter of 2017 to be up 3% to 3.5% year-over-year.
+This acceleration in CASM X growth is a one quarter bump, primarily driven by a catchup in statutory holiday pay for flight crew, startup costs related to improved food and beverage offerings, and Swoop startup expenses.
 For the full year 2017, we expect CASM excluding fuel and employee profit share to be up approximately 1.5% year-over-year.

-Today, we also provided some full year 2018 guidance.
-Specifically, we expect system-wide capacity growth between 6.5% and 8.5% year-over-year.
-Aircraft densification, resulting from our seek reconfiguration program, a shift in fleet mix to aircraft containing higher seat count and the launch of Swoop are expected to contribute approximately 200 basis points of the system-wide capacity growth in 2018.
+Today we also provided some full year 2018 guidance; specifically we expect system wide capacity growth between 6.5% and 8.5% year-over-year.
+Aircraft densification resulting from our seat reconfiguration program, a shift in fleet mix to aircraft containing higher seat count and the launch of Swoop are expected to contribute approximately 200 basis points of the system wide capacity growth in 2018.

 We expect CASM excluding fuel and employee profit share to be up 1% to 2% year-over-year.
-We continue to undertake a number of cost reduction initiatives including optimizing our fleet maintenance plan, based on global fleet best practices, continuing our seat reconfiguration program, renegotiating contracts with various vendors, and reducing non-essential costs.
-We expect 2018 to be a year of margin expansion and the continuation of our consecutive quarterly profit streak.
-We forecast capital expenditures of approximately $770 million to $790 million with spending related primarily to aircraft deliveries, deposits on future aircraft, and overhauls on owned engines.
+We continue to undertake a number of cost reduction initiatives including optimizing our fleet maintenance plan based on global fleet best practices, continuing our seat reconfiguration program, renegotiating contracts with various vendors and reducing non-essential costs.
+We expect 2018 to be a year of margin expansion, and a continuation of our consecutive quarterly profit streak.
+We forecast capital expenditures of approximately $770 million to $790 million, with spending related primarily to aircraft deliveries, deposits on future aircraft, and overhauls on owned engines.

-As I like to summarize each quarter, we continue to be very proud of the following: The competitive advantage provided by our cost structure; our consistently profitability investment grade business model; our strong balance sheet with $1.5 billion of cash, cash equivalents and marketable securities; our young fleet with an average age of 7.5 years and growing number of unencumbered aircraft; the continued successful expansion of WestJet Encore; the coming launch of Swoop; our ultra-low cost carrier that will provide Canadians with no-frills, lower cost travel options while broadening our growth opportunities and opening new market segments; our wide body growth initiative; and finally, our award winning culture and unique brand of friendly caring service.
+As I like to summarize each quarter, we continue to be very proud of the following: the competitive advantage provided by our cost structure; our consistently profitable investment grade business model; our strong balance sheet with $1.5 billion of cash, cash equivalents and marketable securities; our young fleet with an average age of 7.5 years and growing number of unencumbered aircraft, the continued successful expansion of WestJet Encore, the coming launch of Swoop, our ultra-low cost carrier that will provide Canadians with no frills, lower cost travel options while broadening our growth opportunities and opening new market segments, our wide body growth initiative, and finally our award-winning culture and unique brand of friendly caring service.

 In closing, I also want to thank all WestJetters for their dedication, hard work and terrific service they provide our guests.